DataDiverRieseflo/CarPricePredictor/README.md

 # Car price predictor

-This python project uses spider crawler to get data of cars on the secondhandmarket from tutti.ch.
+This python project uses spider crawler to get data of cars on the second-hand market from tutti.ch.
 With this data a machine learning model is trained and then combined with a webpage which allows users to predict an estimate of the price, for which their car is currently being sold on the secondary market.

 ## Spider